emojicode/emojicode/README.md

 - clang and clang++ 3.4 or newer, or
 - gcc and g++ 4.8 or newer
 - GNU Make
-- SDL2 (libsdl2-dev) to compile the SDL package
+- Allegro 5 to compile the allegro package
-  - `sudo apt-get install libsdl2-dev` on Debian/Ubuntu
+  - `sudo apt-get install liballegro5-dev` on Debian/Ubuntu
-  - `brew install SDL2` on OS X
+  - `brew install allegro` on OS X

 Steps: